PhanNam1501/email_handshake/README.md

 ## This is a modoboa installer that works with handshake domain

-Modoboa is a great webmail server that can be self-hostable, easily use.
+Modoboa is a great webmail server that can be self-hostable, easily used.

 ## Requirements: